vraciul52/Beer-Site/README.md

 # Beer-Site
-A site dedicated for beer
+A site dedicated for beer.

+Created by a weird highschooler for you curious guys.